-The shift to a service based economy over this period is evident.
-Manufacturing declined as a percent of GDP during this period, from almost 25% in 1991, to 17% by 2000 and remained near that percentage for the rest of the period studied.
-Meanwhile, agriculture as a percent of value added declined from 10% to 5% over the 1990s, and then remained there through the 2000s (UNSTATS 2013).
-Wholesale, retail trade, and restaurants, meanwhile, grew from about 7% of GDP in 1991 to 20% in 2010(UNSTATS 2013).
-In the late 1990s and early 2000s, exports such as oil and agricultural production also increased in importance (Burlamagui, Souza, and Barbosa-Filho, 2006).
+The shift to a service-based economy over this period is evident.
+Manufacturing declined as a per cent of GDP during this period, from almost 25 per cent in 1991, to 17 per cent by 2000 and remained near that percentage for the rest of the period studied.
+Meanwhile, agriculture as a per cent of value added declined from 10 to 5 per cent over the 1990s, and then remained there through the 2000s (UNSTATS 2013).
+Wholesale, retail trade, and restaurants, meanwhile, grew from about 7 per cent of GDP in 1991 to 20 per cent in 2010 (UNSTATS 2013).
+In the late 1990s and early 2000s, exports such as oil and agricultural production also increased in importance (Burlamaqui et al. 2006).

-In addition to the decline in manufacturing as a per cent of GDP discussed above, Brazil's "premature" de-industrialization is evidenced by the trend in manufacturing employment, which peaked at 15%, and then began to decline after the late 1980s (Rodrik 2013a), to about 14% of the labor force in the 2000s (ILO 2014).
-Trade accounted for more than 20% of the labor force, and agricultural employment, which had already fallen from almost 40% of total employment in 1980(de Vries et al 2011), declined further as a portion of the total labor force, from 19% to 17% over the 2000s (ILO 2014).
-The most rapidly expanding sectors of employment were relatively unproductive; low productivity services such as wholesale and retail trade (McMillan and Rodrik 2012; de Vries et al 2011), and there was also a shift towards business services, education, and public sector services (de Vries et al 2011).
-In the 1980s and early 1990s, overall productivity growth in Brazil was actually negative, despite the movement of workers from agriculture towards relatively higher productivity services (de Vries et al 2011).
-After 1995, productivity growth in all sectors became positive, particularly in commodities related industries, but also in some types of manufacturing and services (de Vries et al 2011).
-Informal employment increased during the 1990s, but then decreased in the 2000s (de Vries et al 2011).
+In addition to the decline in manufacturing as a per cent of GDP discussed above, Brazil's 'premature' de-industrialization is evidenced by the trend in manufacturing employment, which peaked at 15 per cent, and then began to decline after the late 1980s (Rodrik 2013a), to about 14 per cent of the labour force in the 2000s (ILO 2014).
+Trade accounted for more than 20 per cent of the labour force, and agricultural employment, which had already fallen from almost 40 per cent of total employment in 1980 (de Vries et al. 2011), declined further as a portion of the total labour force, from about 20 to 17 per cent over the 2000s (ILO 2014).
+The most rapidly expanding sectors of employment were relatively unproductive; low-productivity services such as wholesale and retail trade (McMillan and Rodrik 2012; de Vries et al. 2011), and there was also a shift towards business services, education, and public sector services (de Vries et al. 2011).
+In the 1980s and early 1990s, overall productivity growth in Brazil was actually negative, despite the movement of workers from agriculture towards relatively higher productivity services (de Vries et al. 2011).
+After 1995, productivity growth in all sectors became positive, particularly in commodities related industries, but also in some types of manufacturing and services (de Vries et al. 2011).
+Informal employment increased during the 1990s, but then decreased in the 2000s (de Vries et al. 2011).

-Distribution and Wages
+Distribution and wages